 Many motorists today may find roundabouts a little unusual, if not blood pressure elevating.
 That may well start to change in coming years.
-Increasingly, such traffic rotaries are seen as safer - motorists have to slow down, for one, and the accidents that do occur tend to be sideswipes or minor fender benders, rather than head-on collisions or "T-bones."
-Traffic should also keep moving - no more long backups trying to make a left turn from Depot to Main Street, for example; and fuel consumption and air quality should get better as a result.
+Increasingly, such traffic rotaries are seen as safer - motorists have to slow down, for one, and the accidents that do occur tend to be sideswipes or minor fender benders, rather than head-on collisions or "T-bones.

 That's the theory, anyway.

 However, we have one suggestion to offer town officials as we approach one of the biggest and most economically important weekends of the year.
 Columbus Day weekend, which comes earlier than usual this year, is a critical weekend for most if not all area merchants and businesses.
 No one loves the traffic congestion, but the visitor dollars that flow into town coffers, public and private, help float many boats.
 Like others, we have wondered how the half-finished state of the roundabout will affect travel and driving through downtown Manchester during this economically critical time.